blankly-finance/blankly-docs/content/en/getting-started/common-gotchas.md

 Because we support both paper-trading environments and live trading, we allow users to input not just live keys but also sandbox keys that utilize various exchange's sandbox mode.

 <alert type="info">
     Note, not all of the exchanges support sandbox mode (FTX for example does not).
-In this case, Blankly has a different wayt to do paper trading.
+In this case, Blankly has a <a href="/API/sandbox_trading">different way</a> to do paper trading for these exchanges.
 </alert>

 Thus, ensuring that you properly have `use_sandbox` to be `true` or `false` is critical in the `settings.json`.
 Blankly will also throw an error if it detect sandbox keys.